luminaxster/swe432tomcat/README.md

 # Using Heroku to deploy servlets and JSPs

 This tutorial explains how to deploy and develop a Heroku app that runs servlets and JSPs through GitHub.
-The tutorial covers creating GitHub and Heroku accounts, deploying serlvets to a Heroku app, developing web apps locally, and using a database to persist data.
+The tutorial covers creating GitHub and Heroku accounts, deploying servlets to a Heroku app, developing web apps locally, and using a database to persist data.

 Check the currently deployed version: [https://swe432tomcat.herokuapp.com](https://swe432tomcat.herokuapp.com)